Russian and Syrian UN Envoys BLAST the US, Britain and France (VIDEO)

-Russia is set to veto a UN Security Resolution jointly proposed by the US, UK and France.
+Russia has vetoed a UN Security Resolution jointly proposed by the US, UK and France.
 The resolution is a slightly revised version of the one proposed last week which essentially calls for an investigation into the infamous chemical weapons attack in Idlib Governorate, while pre-assigning guilt to Syria, a party that by any objective means does not and could not bear responsibility for the attack.

 Russia by contrast, calls for a full, independent investigation which does not put an undue burden of proof on the Syrian government, while simultaneously failing to question the acts of terrorists groups who are known to have used chemical weapons in Syria.